mhorpheus/test/DFIR-Hotline.md

 The following steps should be performed after the Initial call has completed.
 1. Log an incident ticket in Resilient.
-	- Section [Logging Hotline Call](https://github.ibm.com/IRIS-NA/DFIR-wiki/wiki/DFIR-Resilient.md#Logging-Hotline-Call) on a Resilient page defines which fields must be filled in creating incident ticket.
+	- Section [Logging-Requirements-for-New-IR-Engagements](https://github.ibm.com/IRIS-NA/DFIR-wiki/wiki/DFIR-Resilient.md#Logging-Requirements-for-New-IR-Engagements) on a Resilient page defines which fields must be filled in creating incident ticket.
 Empty or incomplete tickets are not acceptable.
 	- Every genuine hotline call must be recorded in Resilient, including those where it is ultimately determined that X-Force IR support is not required.
 In such cases, the ticket can be closed immediately after the appropriate information has been completed.
 	- Wrong/silent and other unrelated calls are not logged in the Resilient.
 2.	~~Locate the client in Resilient and verify whether the caller is listed as an authorized ‘Incident Declarer’, i.e. one of the nominated individuals who are authorized  to engage X-Force IR on behalf of the client.~~